Things you need to know about Affidavit of Self-Adjudication of the Estate.

 To create your Affidavit of Self-Adjudication you’ll need the following minimum information:

-- The deceased’s name and date of death
+- The deceased’s name and date of death; and

 5. How much is the document?

-The document costs PhP 350 for a one-time purchase.
+The document costs PHP 350 for a one-time purchase.
+Once purchased, you have unlimited use and revisions of this type of document.